luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 Limitations present themselves in these experiments in various forms.

 1. The Notion software interacts with a remote system, making the power measurements non-deterministic.
 2. Outliers present themselves in the data in the form of two data sets with very consistent power consumption, albeit with a higher and lower consumption than the other experiments.
-How these outliers came to be is not clear, as it could be due to a variety of reasons (e.g. powerBridge software).
+How these outliers came to be is not clear, as it could be due to a variety of reasons (e.g. Energibridge software).
 3. As the application has to interact via the internet it is subject to network latency and throughput.
 Creating variations in the energy consumption.

+There are also other limitations to our research question and experiment namely :
+1. Wether the scenario we implemnted is realistic , we determined the flow based on popular features used on Notion.
+Of course real life scenarios differ quite a lot.
+2. Although the whole experiment is automated, accurately pointing out which part of the energy measurement pipleine consumes the most energy is difficult unless we isolate and measure each part of the Notion workflow set up.
+3. The distribution of data is not Normal even when we remove the outliers.

 ## Conclusion:
-could be better to use web , only works when online , data is synched and stored automatically.
+The results indicate that Notion web is energy-efficient compared to the desktop application.
+It is also important to note that this experiment is accompanied with some limitations in terms of measurement accuracy and given the scope we cannot dive into the details of what causes the data distribution to be not normal.
+Again isolating which part of the workflow consumes most energy can be part of the future work.
+Although our results seem contradictory to the expectation, an anectodal experience in the form of a [redditThread] (https://www.reddit.com/r/Notion/comments/jn6vcm/battery_drain/) and [anotherRedditThread](https://www.reddit.com/r/Notion/comments/pr0nip/why_is_the_notion_app_so_inefficient/) seems to offer the same conclusion.